 Future Potable Water Supplies

-To avoid expensive capital investments and to be good stewards of limited natural resources, the town encourages water conservation through financial and educational means.
-In order to secure adequate supplies of high quality water for the town’s current and future potable supplies, Frederick is one of 15 water providers involved with the Northern Integrated Supply Project (NISP).
+To avoid expensive capital investments and to be good stewards of limited natural resources, the Town encourages water conservation through financial and educational means.
+In order to secure adequate supplies of high-quality water for the Town’s current and future potable supplies, Frederick is one of 14 Northern Colorado water providers involved with the Northern Integrated Supply Project (NISP).

 The Town of Frederick has implemented a Raw Water System (RWS) for irrigation to complement the town’s potable water system.
 The Raw Water System supply is fed from the Lower Boulder Ditch and stored in Milavec Lake.
-Untreated water is pumped out of Milavec Lake to supply three irrigation ponds on town property.
+Untreated, non-potable, water is pumped out of Milavec Lake to supply three irrigation ponds on Town property.
+Two ponds are located on the Bella Rosa Golf Course and the third is located in Centennial Park.

 Raw Water System Expansion

-The town has plans to expand the RWS to a majority of the town limits.
-New projects will be adding an additional pump station west of Milavec Lake and the Town plans to add raw water distribution lines into additional developments as funds allow.
-There are also plans to develop the Town's raw water irrigation facilities on the west side of I-25 as the Town has discussed with Left Hand Water District.
+The Town has plans to expand the RWS to a majority of the Town limits.
+New developments are installing raw water lines to use raw water to irrigate the shared open space and parks.
+The Town plans to add raw water distribution lines into additional developments as funds allow.
+There are also plans to develop the Town’s raw water irrigation facilities on the west side of I-25 which the Town has discussed with Left Hand Water District.